 - Standalone.
 The purpose of these memos is to raise an ad hoc charge or credit not related to a specific invoice.
 The memo items refer to one-time product rate plan charges.
 These charges do not have to be part of any subscription.
 Standalone credit memos can be applied to any invoice or debit memo with a positive balance.

 - Generate credit memos by bill run.
 Rather than generating negative invoices, the bill run creates credit memos populated by any negative charge event resulting from the charge rating process.
 Directly creating credit memos in this case makes it easier to manage negative charges and balances for Accounts Receivable settlement purposes.

 In many countries, credit and debit memos are actually required by law for adjusting invoices.
 These regulations are particularly widespread in Europe.
-Credit and debit memos are a widely adopted and well understood billing construct that makes it easier to audit a company's billing and verify the correctness of receivables accounting.
-Once the Zuora Invoice Settlement feature, which includes credit and debit memo support, has been enabled, it fully replaces Invoice Adjustments, Invoice Item Adjustments, and Credit Balance Adjustments.
+Credit and debit memos are a widely adopted and well-understood billing construct that makes it easier to audit a company's billing and verify the correctness of receivables accounting.
+After the Zuora Invoice Settlement feature, which includes credit and debit memo support, is enabled, it fully replaces Invoice Adjustments, Invoice Item Adjustments, and Credit Balance Adjustments.

 Zuora Credit and Debit Memos provides the following capabilities in both the Zuora UI and REST API:

 - Create credit and debit memos either from invoices or from one-time charges.

 - Apply credit memos to invoices and debit memos to settle outstanding balances.

 - Unapply the applied credit memos from invoices and debit memos.
 Reapply the memos to other invoices and debit memos.